UPDATE: In 2020, Medicaid requirements and application steps are expected to remain the same.

-What are the Medicaid applications guidelines in North Dakota for selecting eligible candidates?
+What are the Medicaid application guidelines in North Dakota for selecting eligible candidates?
 Determining who is eligible for Medicaid in North Dakota depends on several important factors.
-Medicaid benefits eligibility covers low-income applicants including children in foster care or subsidized adoption, former foster children up to 26 years of age (under certain circumstances), children with disabilities up to 19 years of age, pregnant women, women with cervical or breast cancer, workers with disabilities, blind applicants and low-income Medicare recipients.
+Medicaid benefits eligibility covers low-income applicants including:

 Continued Medicaid benefits eligibility also applies to children older than 19 years of age.
 Once a child turns 19 years of age, he or she will remain Medicaid eligible for up to 12 months.
 Pregnant women who meet Medicaid benefits eligibility initially will remain Medicaid eligible throughout the pregnancy and for at least 60 days after giving birth.

 Find out more about the requirements for Medicaid by downloading our in-depth guide.

 What Are the Requirements for Medicaid in North Dakota?

 In terms of ND Medicaid eligibility requirements, applicants must meet several important residency and asset restrictions.
 North Dakota Medicaid benefits eligibility groups must be residents of North Dakota as well as U.S. citizens or lawfully admitted aliens.
 Medicaid eligibility requirements also involve asset limitations.

 Assets that affect Medicaid benefits eligibility include a checking account, savings account, bonds, stocks or other type of resources.
 Blind, disabled and applicants who are 65 years of age and older may have up to $3,000 in assets.
 Couples have an asset limit of $6,000.
 For each additional household member, add $25 to the asset limit.